 ELECTION OF COVERAGE: When the COBRA Administrator is notified of a Qualifying Event, the COBRA Administrator will notify the Qualified Beneficiary of the right to elect continuation of coverage.
 A Qualified Beneficiary may continue their current Medical, Dental, and/or Vision Hardware coverage.
-During the annual benefits enrollment period, COBRA enrollees may drop some or all benefit elections and/or Dependent coverage, enroll Dependent Children, or enroll in Vision Hardware coverage (if not previously enrolled), subject to Plan restrictions.
-COBRA enrollees may not enroll in Medical or Dental coverage during the annual benefits enrollment period if coverage was previously waived.
 Notice of the right to COBRA continuation of coverage will be sent to the Plan Participant(s) by the COBRA Administrator on behalf of the Plan no later than fourteen (14) days after the COBRA Administrator is notified of the Qualifying Event.